Megan Rohrer: Transgender historian

-Rohrer’s work also foregrounds the voices of trans elders, including figures like Billie Cooper, and situates their stories within ongoing struggles for safety and recognition.
+Rohrer’s work also foregrounds the voices of trans elders, including figures like Ms. Billie Cooper, and situates their stories within ongoing struggles for safety and recognition.
 He has argued that documenting histories of resilience and joy provides a blueprint for contemporary resistance at a time when transgender rights remain contested.

 Work on Lou Sullivan

 Rohrer has contributed to the preservation and interpretation of the legacy of Lou Sullivan, a gay trans man, activist, and founder of FTM International.

 As part of this work, Rohrer curated the OutHistory exhibit and online timeline Man-i-fest, which presents Sullivan’s correspondence, photographs, and writings.
 The project highlights Sullivan’s role in FTM community-building and his contributions to trans activism in San Francisco between 1976 and 2009.
 By situating Sullivan’s personal experiences within broader historical and activist contexts, Rohrer’s curation emphasizes the importance of mentorship, community networks, and archival preservation in shaping transgender history.